API-Imperfect/mern_library_nginx/README.md

   </a>
 </p>

-👋 This simple map is Built with GeoDjango,Docker,NGINX,React and Leaflet.
+👋 This simple Library MERN Book Application built to demonstrate how The MERN stack can be used with Docker and NGINX

 ## Run the Application